nopnop2002/Arduino-STM32-CAN/README.md

 # How to use Serial objects with Pill Board
 Select [Tools]-> [USB Support:CDC] to enable the virtual COM port.
-But CAN-transceiver and USB Support cannot be used at the same time.
+But Basic Extended CAN(BxCan) and USB Support cannot be used at the same time.
 Don't use USB Support.
 If you want to use a Serial object, you need to use a USB-Serial converter.